plum-umd/cmsc330-public/projects/extra/solver/README.md

 Requirements
 ------------
 You are not required to implement every predicate described below in order to receive extra credit.
 Rather, you must implement enough to pass at least half the tests.
 We recommend implementing at least `move/2`, `inversions/2`, `solvable/2`, `hamming/3`, `coordinate/4` and `manhattan/3`.
 Implementing `solve_bounded/4` requires performing depth-first search with a depth bound, and should be familiar from the project.
 The most challenging predicate is the efficient solver, `solve/4`, which is worth one quarter of the allocated points.
 There are no public tests for extra-credit assignments.
-If you feel there is a mistake in grading, please talk to an instructor.
+Release and secret tests will be weighted equally.
+You shouldn't be concerned about timeouts if you give reasonable implementations of the suggested algorithms.

 Problem Description
 -------------------